gagolews/genieclust/docs/_sources/index.rst.txt

 under the open source GNU AGPL v3 license and can be downloaded from `GitHub <https://github.com/gagolews/genieclust>`_.
-Note that the core functionality is implemented in the form of a header-only C++ library, hence it might be relatively easily adapted to new environments — any contributions are welcome.
+Note that the core functionality is implemented in the form of a header-only C++ library, hence it may relatively easily be adapted to new environments — any contributions are welcome.